Monroe County Obituaries

 Firemen said the initial blast could have been touched off by a spark from Blachly’s car or by an overhead system in a garage near the loading dock of from some other source.

-Funeral services for Orville J. Booth, 55, of 161 Bolton Ave., will be held at 10:30 a.m. in the chapel of Criss Brothers Funeral Home with the rev. Grover Garrett officiating.
+Funeral services for Orville J. Booth, 55, of 161 Bolton Ave., will be at 10:30 a.m.
+Saturday in the chapel of Criss Brothers Funeral Home with the Rev. Grover Garrett officiating.
 Burial will be in Cedar Hill Cemetery.

-Mr. Booth died 10:50 Wednesday in Licking Memorial Hospital.
-He was born oct.14, 1914 in Baileys Mills, Ohio, son of Herbert Booth and the late Ethel Brewster Booth.
+Mr. Booth died in [sic--at?]
+10:50 a.m.
+Wednesday in Licking County Memorial Hospital.
+He was born Oct.
+9, 1914 in Bailey Mills, Ohio, son of Herbert Booth and the late Ethel Brewster Booth.

-Mr. Booth was a former employee of Owens-Corning Fiberglas Corp.
-And was an army veteran of World War II.
+Mr. Booth was a former employe of Owens-Corning Fiberglas Corp. and was an Army veteran of World War II.

 Source: The Columbus [Ohio] Dispatch; Wednesday, September 2, 1970